HarkerBear/Office-Automation-System/README.md

 * Data Protection: MD5

 ## Check it out!
-I made a video about it, please check it out!
+I made a video for it, please check it out!
 The link is https://www.youtube.com/watch?v=ttiZALCrS7s

 ## Contact the author.
 Please email: timyiyu.berkeley@gmail.com